-Don’t bury your head in the sand!
-We are seeing more and more UK debts being transferred abroad to local debt collectors.
-The problem won’t go away if you do nothing, it will only get worse.
-Take positive action now.
-Do you really want your new life spoilt by local debt collectors knocking on your door?
+Don’t bury your head in the sand as we are seeing more and more UK debts being transferred abroad to local debt collectors.
+The problem won’t go away if you do nothing; it will only get worse, so take positive action now.
+Do you really want your new life overseas spoilt by local debt collectors knocking on your door?

-We specialize in handling bankruptcies for ex-UK residents now living overseas.
-We cover worldwide including countries such as Canada, the United States of America, Thailand, Australia, New Zealand, Dubai and many other areas.
+We specialise in handling bankruptcies for ex-UK residents that are now living overseas.
+We cover worldwide including countries such as Canada, the United States of America, Africa, Thailand, Australia, New Zealand, Dubai and many other areas.

 Emigrated Overseas with UK debts?

 It can be very hard to start a new life abroad with the pressure of old debts hanging over you.
 Our specialist overseas bankruptcy service provides full assistance with your UK debts and creditors and also assists with the preparation of your bankruptcy application.
 Our service will help you to clear your UK your debts using the legal process of Bankruptcy.
 Debts including credit cards, loans, tax, mortgage arrears, vat, negative equity in property and more could be included in your bankruptcy leaving you debt free in the UK.